darktable-org/dtorg/content/blog/2021-07-03-darktable-3.6/index.md

 While in folder view you can toggle between various views of the images in that folder as follows:

 - Double-click to show only the images in the selected folder
-- Ctrl+click to show only the images from any sub-folders
+- `Ctrl`+click to show only the images from any sub-folders
-- Shift+click to show the images from the current folder plus all sub-folders
+- `Shift`+click to show the images from the current folder plus all sub-folders

 ## Map and Geotagging Changes